qteatime/kate/packages/glomp/README.md

 - AMD or any module system different from Node's built-in one.
 Browser packages are expected to rely on an exported global name.

+- Sourcemaps;

+- Automatic polyfilling or magic requires, which may load unaudited modules;

+- Plugins or any other form of user extension of its semantics, as we can't prove those are sensible with the rest of the compiler — you should not be putting unaudited packages anywhere near trusted/secure packages anyway;

+- Native ECMAScript modules (Glomp works with CommonJS);

+- Dead code elimination, traced as in tree-shaking or not;

+- Hot-patching, incremental builds, and other developer niceties.
+While they aren't impossible to secure, they increase the code size considerably and make it harder to audit or reason about the compilation pipeline.
+Use glomp to generate production builds.

+- Minification.
+Kate and Crochet do not need to worry about module sizes as they're aimed at offline use cases, and minification requires a substantially more complex compiler.

 ## Usage

 With the CLI tool: